 - Whey protein concentrate

-The first thing you’ll notice is that this smoothie recipe is relatively low in carbohydrates.
-Blueberries are a low-sugar fruit; the small handful does not appreciably raise my blood sugar—it stays below 100—upon a one hour post-prandial check with a glucometer.
-Additionally, the raw cow’s milk is fermented a full 48 hours with a kefir culture, resulting in a fairly sour beverage nearly devoid of the milk sugar lactose.
+The first thing you might notice is that this smoothie recipe is relatively low in carbohydrates.
+Blueberries are a low-sugar fruit.
+The small handful does not appreciably raise my blood sugar, as a one-hour post-prandial check with a glucometer shows a reading below 100.
+Additionally, the raw milk is fermented a full 48 hours with a kefir culture, resulting in a fairly sour beverage nearly devoid of the milk sugar lactose.

 The counterpoint to the low carbohydrates is the abundance of healthy fats, chiefly from egg yolk, avocado, and MCT oil.
-Together, these ingredients make up the nearly 800 calories that, when consumed around 7am, keep my blood sugar stable without any dips in energy or mood, and without feeling hungry until about the time I return home for lunch around 1pm.
+Together, these ingredients make up the nearly 800 calories that, when consumed around 7 a.m., keep my blood sugar stable without any hunger or dips in energy or mood until my 1 p.m. lunch.

-Although I’m not practicing (or advocating) strict dietary ketosis, a longer period of stable blood sugar following a longer overnight fast of 12-14 hours (time-restricted eating) has anticancer benefits.
-I also sleep better back-loading carbohydrates toward the end of the day, consuming a moderate amount of carbohydrates during the midday meal and the most amount of carbohydrates (such as whole grains) with the evening meal.
+Although I’m not practicing or advocating strict dietary ketosis, a long period of stable blood sugar following a longer overnight fast of 12 to 14 hours (time-restricted eating) has anti-cancer benefits.
+I also sleep better back-loading carbohydrates toward the end of the day, consuming a moderate amount during the midday meal and the most carbohydrates (such as whole grains) with the evening meal.

-I rotate though various superfood powders, but my mainstays are a mixed greens powder, a mixed red powder, camu camu (high in vitamin C), collagen powder, and whey protein concentrate.
+I rotate though various superfood powders, but my mainstays feature mixed greens, mixed reds, camu camu (high in vitamin C), collagen, and whey protein.
 When sourcing whey protein, choose a concentrate instead of an isolate, the former being a whole food while the latter is not.

-A couple of obvious caveats apply with this recipe.
+A couple of caveats apply with this recipe.
 For some, dairy is not a good option and should be avoided.
-Egg yolks should only be consumed raw when sourced from chickens freely roaming on unsprayed pastures, obtainable from a small family farm or backyard coop.
+Egg yolks should only be consumed raw when sourced from chickens freely roaming pastures that are not treated with chemicals.
+Eggs of this sort are obtainable from a small family farm or backyard coop.

-I initially developed this smoothie as a low-residue breakfast, extending the period of relative rest to the digestive system, following an overnight fast and before consuming a fiber-containing midday meal.
-This strategy decreased the occurrence of small bowel obstruction episodes and the associated pathology of small bowel intestinal overgrowth.
-Thing bought me time while I healed from those conditions.
+I initially developed this smoothie as a low-residue breakfast that extends the period of relative rest for the digestive system following an overnight fast prior to a midday meal containing fiber.
+This strategy decreased the occurrence of episodes of small bowel obstruction and the associated pathology of small bowel intestinal overgrowth, buying me time while I healed from those conditions.

 Collagen heals the digestive track and is a rich source of L-glycine, balancing dietary sources of the amino acid methionine that some cancer cells are partial to for their metabolism.

-Those promoting a strict plant-based diet may be concerned with the assertion that animal food consumption can be an anticancer strategy.
+Those promoting a strict plant-based diet may be concerned with the assertion that consumption of animal-based foods can be an anti-cancer strategy.
 This is an enormous topic, the answer being well beyond the scope of this blog post.
-The association between diet and cancer is a multifaceted issue that must include a lengthy and nuanced discussion of food quality, nutrient density, cancer type, individual metabolic needs—all within the overall context of other lifestyle factors.
-As one example of such a nuanced discussion, read this article I’ve written on the benefits and risks of dairy consumption.
+The association between diet and cancer is a multifaceted issue that must include a lengthy and nuanced discussion of food quality, nutrient density, cancer type, and individual metabolic needs—all within the overall context of other lifestyle factors.
+One example of such a nuanced discussion is the article I wrote about the benefits and risks of dairy consumption.

-There is nothing magical about this recipe and some will wish to focus their diet on different anticancer foods.
-Give it a blend if it resonates with you and share your smoothie variations in the comments below.
+There is nothing magical about this recipe, and some will wish to focus on different anti-cancer foods.
+But give it a blend if it resonates with you, and share your smoothie variations in the comments below.